awohletz/electron-prisma-trpc-example/README.md

 ### `npm run build`
 Builds the project code and places it in `dist`.
 There are two steps to building:
   1. Use Vite to transpile the frontend TypeScript code in `src/client` and move it to `dist`.
+  2. Generate the Prisma client in `src/generated`
   2. Use the TypeScript compiler (`tsc`) to 1. check types in `src/client` (Vite does not check types) and 2. build the backend TypeScript code in `src/server` and place the output in `dist/server`.
+  3. Run copy-files.js -- Copy the generated Prisma client from `src/generated` to `dist/generated`
+  4. Run install-engines-on-mac.js -- Make sure that node_modules/@prisma/engines has both darwin and darwin-arm64 binaries.
+These will get packed into the app if you run `npm run pack`.

 ### `npm start`
 Build and start the app without packaging.